Missing airports in X-Plane

-Basically the Prefab Airports Package for FSEconomy fixes this by adding the missing airports.
-It’s actually a bit more complicated than that: if you want to know more, see the explanation here.
+Basically the Prefab Airports package for FSEconomy fixes this by adding the missing airports.
+It’s actually a bit more complicated than that: see the explanation below.

 Prefab scenery for FSE airports (X-Plane 11 and 10)

-Starting with version 6 all you have to do is add the x_Prefab_FSE_Airports package and the x_Prefab_Library to your Custom Scenery Folder.
+All you have to do is add the x_Prefab_FSE_Airports package and the x_Prefab_Library V8.0 or (not and) x_Prefab_Library V8.0 MisterX to your Custom Scenery Folder.